 Steven Dom concludes: “Today, we often witness situations where the powertrain NVH team successfully focuses on hushing the powertrain noise, while the interior acoustic and multimedia team takes over with adding new sounds.
 A challenge for the future is to bring the two teams to work together, hand in hand, and create the perfect soundscape for a particular brand or car model.”

-Learn more about Simcenter solutions by visiting the website NVH & Acoustics for Internal Combustion Engines
+Learn more about Simcenter solutions by visiting the website NVH & Acoustics for Internal Combustion Engines, or alternatively check out the NVH Powertrain Engineering on-demand webinar series.

 About Steven Dom